gravataLonga/container/README.md

 ### Alias

 Alias like the name indicate, it to make a possibility to make an alias from one entry to another.
-It will throw exception
+It will throw an exception.

 ```php
 use Gravatalonga\Container\Container;